BooleanCube/DiscordDB/README.md

 # DiscordDB
 > A simple database library for JDA Bot Developers

-DiscordDB is a very simple database wrapper library for JDA Bot Developers.
 DiscordDB is perfect for developers who want a quick solution to storing data for their users and don't want to use any type of SQL-based database or cloud-based database.
 Make developing discord bots extremely easy with DiscordDB and store data without a problem!<br>
 **DISCLAIMER:** DiscordDB is not responsible for any damage done to your database files and will not be able to recover lost data.

 ----